 - Herman seems to do this.
 In "Old Money" he charged $400 for an old fez, claiming Napolean had owned it.
 When Grandpa bought it, Herman picked up Grandpa's discarded hat and displayed it with a sign claiming it was worn by President McKinley when he was shot.

 - Zigzagged with the outlet mall in Ogdenville.
-At least one clerk there is honest with the cheap stuff they sell, which includes "crappy" knock-offs of brand-name electronics (the brands in the shop include "Magnetbox", "Sorny", and "Panaphonics") one clerk embellishes them to make them sound better than they are, telling Homer that one television "features two-pronged wall plug, pre-molded hand-grip well [and] durable outer casing to prevent fall-apart".
+At least one clerk there is honest with the cheap stuff they sell, which includes "crappy" knock-offs of brand-name electronics (the brands in the shop include "Magnetbox", "Sorny", and "Panaphonics") one clerk embellishes them to make them sound better than they are without actually lying, telling Homer that one television "features two-pronged wall plug, pre-molded hand-grip well [and] durable outer casing to prevent fall-apart".
 (Of course, Homer, much like all the customers, aren't too bright.)

-- Pasha Peddler in the Jonny Quest episode "Calcutta Adventure".
+- Jonny Quest: Pasha Peddler "Calcutta Adventure".
 He might charge a lot for his goods, but he delivers great service for the money.
 For instance, when Benton Quest and Race Bannon are being pursued by Mooks in a mountain range, they suddenly find some skis and poles waiting for them to make their escape courtesy of Pasha Peddler, along with the bill.
 Obviously, they don't argue with such salesmanship.

-- Rudolpho on Jimmy Two-Shoes, a British-accented salesman who sells all sorts of objects (usually whatever is convenient for the episode) to Jimmy and lives in a mobile shop.
+- Jimmy Two-Shoes: Rudolpho, a British-accented salesman who sells all sorts of objects (usually whatever is convenient for the episode) to Jimmy and lives in a mobile shop.
 He was originally a One-Shot Character in the first season, but in Season 2, he reappeared numerous times.
 The same season also introduced his son, a Cockney pickpocket with a crush on Heloise named Peep.

-- An episode of Rainbow Brite had a shady traveling salesman who conned Twink into trading the mine where the Star Sprites mine Color Crystals for some phony "color crystal seeds".
+- Rainbow Brite: One episode has a shady traveling salesman who conned Twink into trading the mine where the Star Sprites mine Color Crystals for some phony "color crystal seeds".
 The guy then proceeded to try and turn the mines into a tourist trap.

-- The Dastardly & Muttley episode "A Plain Shortage Of Planes" has the Squadron getting a beat-up run-down plane at Bargain Bill's Used Plane Lot.
-Dastardly offers to pony up $10 for it (Bargain Bill asked for $1000, but he took the sawbuck if Dastardly threw in Muttley's medal).
+- Dastardly and Muttley in Their Flying Machines: "A Plain Shortage of Planes" has the Squadron getting a beat-up run-down plane at Bargain Bill's Used Plane Lot.
+Dastardly offers to pony up $10 for it (Bargain Bill asked for $3000, but he took the sawbuck if Dastardly threw in Muttley's medal).

 - Danger Mouse: "The Man From Gadget" had DM and Penfold subjected to the dubious quality of the wares of Egregious M. Murphy, senior sales rep for Gadgets Incorporated.